JanPfenning/Mood4Food_Doc/Software_Architecture_Documentation.md

 Every catergory (like recipe, water, ...) gets it own package which then contains subpackages for each use-case.
 Each use-case contains the model, view and controller classes as further subpackages
 ##	<span id="Architecturally-Significant-Design-Packages">Architecturally Significant Design Packages</span>
 The abstract version of the MVC-Diagram can be found <a href="#toplevelmvc">here</a>
+The following image is out-dated by now.
+But android/kotlin does not provide any reasonable tool to automate the generation of this view.
 <img style="width:100%;height:585px;" src="./embedded-files/classdiagramm_mvc_marked.png"></img>
 <p>The reason why its light-background is that the background of the IDE is snipped out and thrown away!
 Do not think we use lightmode!
 For gods sake.</p>